kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-spread-parameters" class="anchor" href="#spread-parameters" aria-hidden="true"><span class="octicon octicon-link"></span></a>Spread Parameters</h3>

-<p>Under Babel, spread parameters for arrays perform identically to the ES5 counterpart as they are effectively both an <code>apply</code> call.
-Under Traceur and all of the native implementations the implementations are 1.3x to 17x slower.</p>
+Under Babel, spread parameters for arrays perform identically to the ES5 counterpart as they are effectively both an `apply` call.
+Under Traceur and all of the native implementations the implementations are 1.3x to 17x slower.
 <table>
 <thead>
 <tr>